-I’ve spent the summer of 2016 taking the Seek Outside Redcliff with me on every single outing into the backcountry.
+I’ve spent the summer of 2016 taking the Seek Outside Redcliff (affiliate link) with me on every single outing into the backcountry.
 Throughout my experience, I analyzed whether or not it’s a compatible shelter for how I like to backpack and came away with some great realizations.
 Switching from a traditional style backpacking tent to an ultralight tipi was a little like walking into the unknown, but I can confidently say now that the benefits in which a tipi offers far outweigh any potential downside.

 Because this post might be lengthy, I’m going to break it up into small chunks by topic so you can jump around easily without having to dig for information on what you’re curious about.
 Just scroll down until you see a picture or a topic you like and then skip around.